Code-4-Community/learning-resources/docs/jumpstart/week-10.md

 The last portion of the Procfile creates our jar file.
 A jar file is a file used to run a Java application.
 You can use a jar file to run your Java code anywhere.
 It's easily exported and is how Heroku runs our application.

-The next configuration we need a <strong> system.properties </strong> file.
-This is a file that Heroku uses to define our application's properties such as our Java and Maven version.
+The next configuration we need is a <strong> system.properties </strong> file.
+This is a file that Heroku uses to define our application's properties, such as the Java and Maven versions.

 Our system.properties looks like
 ```ignorelang